blambeau/nib.js/examples/README.md

     nibjs --coffee --no-coffee-compile --libname=embedded-coffee --output=embedded-coffee.coffee lib

+This example makes an AJAX call and will not work by simply opening the index.html file in your browser.

 ## 4-coffee-join

 The fourth example illustrates a way to avoid having to use CommonJS/Node.js require